Functional Safety Management (ISO 26262)

 Assist in developing additional work products as required.

-Omnexs core strengths are spelled out in the 12 methodologies in
+Omnexs core strengths are spelled out in the 12 methodologies in which

-that can be implemented based on the needs of a specific organization in any industry.
+can be implemented based on the needs of a specific organization in any industry.

 Let us know how we can help you!